IsitaB/messing-with-ML/TensorflowSetup.md

 Navigate to the folder where you want to get create your notebook

-Click on `New`\
+1. Click on `New`\
-Select `<venv_name>` option.
+2. Select `<venv_name>` option.
 This will link our kernel to the conda environment, so that when the kernel executes your notebook cells, it will be using the selected conda venv

+Start coding